fabaff/alpine-ansible/maintenance/README.md

 because newer packages will replace older ones.
 This playbook is cleaning the cache.

 For additional details please refer to this [section](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management#Delete_old_packages) in the Alpine Linux wiki.

+## lighttpd.yml
+The *lighttpd.yml* playbook installs the [lighttpd](http://www.lighttpd.net/)
+web server with [FastCGI](www.fastcgi.com/) support and PHP.

+## linfo.yml
+[Linfo](http://linfo.sourceforge.net/) is a simple PHP application that displays information about the host it's running on.
+A running lighttpd server is needed.
+This means, run the **lighttpd.yml** first.